keboola/developers-docs/extend/component/running/index.md

 }
 {% endhighlight %}

-This means an [asynchronous job](/integrate/jobs/) which will prepare the archive of the data folder has been created.
+This means that an [asynchronous job](/integrate/jobs/) which will prepare the archive of the data folder has been created.
 If curious, view the job progress under **Jobs** in KBC:

 {: .image-popup}